Cheapest ways to legally watch films and TV online

 Just as Google has become a by-word for any kind of online search, Netflix is now pretty much the go-to term for a streaming service.
 'Amazon Prime Video and chill' just doesn't have the same ring to it...

-While Netflix's selection of films is certainly nothing to be sniffed at (The Shawshank Redemption, Star Wars: The Force Awakens, Pulp Fiction and Fight Club, to name just four), it's their catalogue of TV shows that has really helped establish it as the popular choice.
+While Netflix's selection of films is certainly nothing to be sniffed at (Seven, The Wolf of Wall Street, Pulp Fiction and Whiplash, to name just four), it's the catalogue of TV shows that has really helped establish it as the popular choice.

 Despite having the rights to stone-cold classics like Breaking Bad, Peaky Blinders and Mad Men, Netflix's original content is arguably the best of the bunch.
 Narcos, Stranger Things and BoJack Horseman are among the critically acclaimed titles that Netflix has produced in-house.

 Unlike Amazon Prime, it's a lot cheaper to buy a Netflix subscription with a gift card.
 Why?
 Because where there's a gift card, there's a discount to be had.

-Zeek is an online marketplace where users can sell gift cards that they don't want.
+On eBay you will find that users sell gift cards that they don't want.
 They can go for up to 20% less than their value – a £20 gift card for just £16, for example.

-Netflix vouchers are among the more popular ones on Zeek, so don't expect savings as big as 20% – but if you ask us, any discount is a good discount.
+Netflix vouchers are among the more popular ones on eBay, so don't expect savings as big as 20% – but if you ask us, any discount is a good discount.

 It's also worth keeping an eye out for gift card sales.
 Shops (Tesco especially!) will occasionally run offers on gift cards, meaning you can once again get a whole chunk of Netflix credit for less than it's actually worth.
 Check out our deals section to see if there's a sale on now!